Zodiac sign elements: Understanding fire, earth, air and water

 Fire signs – Aries, Leo and Sagittarius

 Traits – Fiery, passionate, aggressive, zesty, spontaneous, impulsive, creative and courageous.
 They can be arrogant, and self-centered too.
 They have the ability to take risks.
 They can convert opportunities in their favour.
 No one can dominate them.
-The three fire signs are ruled by different planets and each is of different modality.
-Let’s know what is the modality of these zodiac sign elements.
+The three fire signs are ruled by different planets, and each is of different modality.
+Let’s know what the modality of these zodiac sign elements is.

 Aries: Cardinal modality – As Mars is the ruling planet, they have all the traits of a fire sign.
 They want to be number one always and they seldom linger in the past.
 They are decisive and move on with confidence and courage.